-Kennedy, a Democrat, was the representative for Indiana's 10th congressional district from 1845 to 1847.
+Kennedy was the representative for Indiana’s 10th congressional district and was a Democrat.
+He served from 1845 to 1847.

 From May 1841 to Mar 1847, Kennedy missed 779 of 2,213 roll call votes, which is 35.2%.
 This is worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|